The Only Herbal Remedies I Actually Use (And What They’re For)

 Why it works: Peppermint calms your digestive tract muscles and helps gas pass more easily (sorry, but facts are facts).
 It’s basically the gentle “shhh” your intestines need after a meal that was a little too dairy-filled or spicy.

 Hot tip: Drink it warm after meals, not cold.
-Cold drinks make your gut work harder.
+Cold drinks tend to make bloating worse for me.
+I notice it most within 20–30 minutes if I drink it warm.

 2. For Sleep Drama: Passionflower